Experimental Demonstration of Quantum Tunneling in IBM Quantum Computer: Theoretical Protocol

-\subsection{Theoretical Protocol.}
+\section{Theoretical Protocol}

-A digital quantum simulator is a controllable quantum system which can be used to efficiently simulate the dynamics of any other quantum system with local interactions.
-The digital quantum simulation \cite{qtun_BulutaSci2009,qtun_MezzacapoPrl2012,qtun_HerasPrl2014,qtun_BarendsNatCommun2015,qtun_GarciaPrl2017,qtun_LanyonSci2011,qtun_LangfordnpjQI2017,qtun_BenetiAJP2008} consists of three main steps: initial state preparation, time evolution, and measurement.
-In this work, we are particularly interested in the time evolution of the system, so our main idea is to decompose the evolution of the system in terms of single and two-qubit gates.
-The Schr$\ddot{o}$dinger's equation, for a single particle moving in an one-dimensional space, is expressed as
+A digital quantum simulator \cite{las2014digital} is a controllable quantum system \cite{schirmer2001complete} that can efficiently simulate the dynamics of any other quantum system with local interactions.
+The digital quantum simulation \cite{schoelkopf2008wiring} consists of three main steps: initial state preparation, time evolution, and measurement.
+In this work, we are particularly interested in the time evolution of the system, so our main idea is to decompose the Hamiltonian of the system in terms of single and two-qubit gates.
+The Schrodinger’s equation, for a single particle moving in an one-dimensional space, is expressed as

-where $\hat{H}=\hat{K}+\hat{V}$, $\hat{K}$ and $\hat{V}$ are kinetic and potential energy operators respectively.
-Here we set the value of $\hbar$ to 1 throughout the manuscript.
+Here, $\hat{H}$ = $(\hat{K} + \hat{V})$ , $\hat{K}$ and $\hat{V}$ are kinetic and potential energy operators, respectively.
+Here, we set the value of $\hbar$ to $1$ throughout the manuscript.
 The time evolution of the wave function of the system can be given as